-We gained the mouth of the hall and picked up speed, and once we hit the darkness I slipped off my shoes and we were moving as fast as I could manage.
+We gained the mouth of the hall and picked up speed.
+Once we hit the darkness, I slipped off my shoes and moved as fast as I could manage.
 I had no plan, no thought for how to smooth this scandal or keep Aberdine from ruining me if I was discovered to be involved – for I knew he could, it was his word against mine, and I had already learned the hard way long ago that no one would believe my word over a lord’s.

 She did as I bade her.

-“Oy!”
+“Oi!”
 I yelled, mimicking one of the common accents I had heard so often in the streets of London since arriving here.
-I had spent so much time manipulating my voice to hide what I was feeling from those around me that I had grown quite adept at altering it to impersonate others as well.
-“Mary, is that you in there?
-Mrs. Putnam’s been asking fer ya, she has.
+I spent so much time manipulating my voice to hide what I was feeling from those around me that I had grown quite adept at altering it to impersonate others as well.
+“Mary, that you in there?
+Mrs. Putnam been asking fer ya, she has.
 Ya best come out now an’ quit yer caterwauling.
-She migh’ go easier on ye, ifn’ yer go to her afore she finds yer here.”
+She migh’ go easier on ya, ifn’ ya go to her afore she finds ya here.”

 On the other side of the door there was silence.
 Well, at least that meant that whatever had been happening had stopped.

 I banged on the door again.
-“Oy!
+“Oi!
 Ye hear me, ye daft wench?”

 “What is the meaning of this, my-”

 She cut off at the sight of me desperately waving my hands.
-And thank God for that.
+Thank God for that.
 My lady, she had been about to say.
 Aberdine could have heard her.

 “Keep knocking,” I told the maid who was with me.